Skip to main content

 Quick Answer

-First-time drivers in California typically pay $180-$380/month for liability-only and $260-$520/month for full coverage on their own policy.
-Being added to a parent's policy is almost always cheaper — typically $90-$190/month added to the parent's premium.
+First-time drivers in California pay an inexperience surcharge that fades over the first three years of clean driving; teens pay the most, adult new drivers considerably less.
+Being added to a parent's policy is almost always far cheaper than a separate policy.
 The biggest first-time-driver discounts: Good Student (10-15%), Driver Training (5-10%), Distant Student (10-20%), and Family Plan / Multi-Driver.
 Most carriers reduce the inexperience surcharge meaningfully at 3 years of clean driving.

 Why First-Time-Driver Rates Are Higher in California